TechnicalPursuit/TIBET/INSTALL.md

 #### Install Node.js

-TIBET requires Node.js version 8+
+TIBET requires Node.js version 10+ for proper operation.

-We also recommend using `npm` version `5.x` or higher.
+We also recommend using `npm` version `6.x` or higher.

 You can confirm your node, and npm versions using:

     node --version
-    v8.11.1
+    v10.16.3

     npm --version
-    5.6.0
+    6.9.0

 **We strongly recommend you use the Node Version Manager (`nvm`)** to manage your Node.js installation.
 Using `nvm` lets you install multiple versions of